-In connection with the May 2011 offering, we issued an aggregate of 25,480,570 May Warrants, of which 23,593,122 May Warrants were issued to the investors in the May 2011 offering and 1,887,448 were issued to Rodman as the placement agent for the May 2011 offering.
-Each May Warrant has an exercise price of \$0.15 per share.
-The May Warrants are exercisable at any time on or before the third anniversary of the issue date of the May Warrants, or May 12, 2014.
-The May Warrants may be exercised on a cashless basis under certain circumstances.
-The May Warrants include a limitation on conversion or exercise, which provides that at no time will an investor be entitled to exercise any number of May Warrants that would result in the beneficial ownership by the investor and its affiliates of more than 4.99% of the outstanding shares of our common stock on such date.
-For a further description of the warrants issued in our May 2011 offering, see "Description of May 2011 Offering - Description of the May Warrants" on page 66 below.
+In connection with the issuance of approximately \$7.0 million of our convertible promissory notes to certain accredited investors in May 2011, which we refer to as the May 2011 offering, we issued warrants to purchase an aggregate of 25,480,570 shares of our common stock, of which warrants to purchase an aggregate of 23,593,122 shares of our common stock were issued to the investors in the May 2011 offering and warrants to purchase an aggregate of 1,887,448 shares of our common stock were issued to Rodman as the placement agent for the May 2011 offering.
+Each May 2011 warrant has an exercise price of \$0.15 per share.
+The May 2011 warrants are exercisable at any time on or before the third anniversary of the issue date of the May 2011 warrants, or May 12, 2014.
+The May 2011 warrants may be exercised on a cashless basis under certain circumstances.
+The May 2011 warrants include a limitation on conversion or exercise, which provides that at no time will an investor be entitled to exercise any number of May 2011 warrants that would result in the beneficial ownership by the investor and its affiliates of more than 4.99% of the outstanding shares of our common stock on such date.